-The X-LAM Alliance provides an all-encompassing in-house design, drawing, manufacturing and installation service for cross laminated timber structures.
-With a team of 50 highly experienced experts in structural analysis, detailed solutions and building physics, consultancy, planning, CNC wood processing and logistics.
-This structure allows the X-LAM Alliance to pool together an unrivalled wealth of knowledge from the UK and Europe, to offer a unique opportunity to develop and deliver the best solutions for clients.
+The X-LAM Alliance provide a comprehensive in-house design, drawing, manufacturing and installation service for sustainable cross laminated timber structures delivering through a team of 50 highly experienced specialists in structural analysis, detailed solutions and building physics, consultancy, planning, CNC wood processing and logistics.
+The X-LAM Alliance team bring together an unrivalled level of knowledge from across the UK and Europe, providing an unparalleled service to aide in the development of cross laminated timber solutions for clients.

-X-LAM is a structural two-way spanning timber panel that can be used to form walls, roof and floor panels as well as shear walls.
+Cross laminated timber is a structural two-way spanning timber panel that can be used to form walls, roof and floor panels as well as shear walls.
 It is produced by laminating and finger jointing soft wood timber lamellas at 90° to the layer below, this can encompass between 3 and 27 layers.
 Using a formaldehyde free adhesive between each layer gives a safe and environmental solution.
-Due to the nature of cross laminate construction, movement of the timber panels is dramatically reduced.
+Due to the nature of Cross Lam construction, movement of the timber panels is dramatically reduced.
 Longitudinal and transverse movement is restricted to 0.01% and 0.025% per percentage change in moisture content respectively.

-X-LAM panels are available in Spruce, Douglas Fir and Larch and can be supplied as FSC and PEFC-certified.
+Cross laminated timber panels are available in Spruce, Douglas Fir and Larch and can be supplied as FSC® and PEFC-certified.

 Panels can currently be produced in widths up to 1.25m for BBS125 panels and 3.50m for BBSXL panels, with lengths up to 20m for BBS125 panels and 22m for BBSXL panels.
 Please note that transport restrictions will dictate the length of some panels.